plblum/jivs/README.md

       SecondValueHostId: 'LastName'
     },
     ErrorMessage: 'Are you sure that your first and last names are the same?',
-    SummaryErrorMessage: 'In {Label}, are you sure that your first and last names are the same?',
+    SummaryMessage: 'In {Label}, are you sure that your first and last names are the same?',
     Severity: 'Warning'
   }]
 },